 Rebecca McKetin is employed solely by the National Drug and Alcohol Research Centre, a Research Centre of the University of New South Wales.
 The Centre, and her position, are funded by the Australian Government Department of Health and Ageing.
 She has received research funding from the National Health and Medical Research Council, the Australian Research Council, the Australian Government, NSW Health and ACT Health.
 She has never received funding from alcohol, pharmaceutical or tobacco companies, and holds no stock in any such companies.
 She is unaware of any potential conflicts of interest in her work on the editorial team of Addiction.

-Ann McNeill is employed by the Institute of Psychiatry, King’s College London and her research has been funded by government and charitable sources.
-She is a trustee of the Society for the Study of Addiction and the community interest company Tobacco Free Futures.
+Ann McNeill is employed by the Institute of Psychiatry, Psychology & Neuroscience, King's College London and her research has been funded by government and charitable sources.
+She is a trustee of the Society for the Study of Addiction.
 She is unaware of any potential conflict of interest with her role on the Addiction editorial team.